JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/cleric-nature-domain.md

 ### Divine Strike (Level 8)

 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `1d8` cold, fire, or lightning damage (your choice) to the target.
-When you reach 14th level, the extra damage increases to `2d8`.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `dice: 1d8|avg` (`1d8`) cold, fire, or lightning damage (your choice) to the target.
+When you reach 14th level, the extra damage increases to `dice: 2d8|avg` (`2d8`).

+### Blessed Strikes (Level 8)
+_Source: Tasha's Cauldron of Everything p.
+30_

+*8th-level cleric [optional class features](/compendium/rules/variant-rules/optional-class-features-tce.md), which replaces the Divine Strike feature*

+You are blessed with divine might in battle.
+When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8|avg` (`1d8`) radiant damage to that creature.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Master of Nature (Level 17)

 At 17th level, you gain the ability to command animals and plant creatures.
-While creatures are [charmed](rules/conditions.md#charmed) by your Charm Animals and Plants feature, you can take a bonus action on your turn to verbally command what each of those creatures will do on its next turn.
+While creatures are [charmed](/compendium/rules/conditions.md#charmed) by your Charm Animals and Plants feature, you can take a bonus action on your turn to verbally command what each of those creatures will do on its next turn.